Download free PDF

 Based on enterprise size, the market is segmented into SMEs and large enterprises.
 The large enterprises segment is expected to dominate the market, due to large enterprises possessing greater financial resources, accelerating investments in advanced or upgraded technologies, and resulting in major adoption of digital twin technologies.

-• Large enterprises segment has captured the larger portion of the digital twin market as the large enterprises are larger in investment power and adopting new technologies.
-The segment dominated the market in 2024 with a share of 58.4%.
+• Large enterprises segment has captured the larger portion of the digital twin industry as the large enterprises are larger in investment power and adopting new technologies.
+The segment dominated the market in 2025 with a share of 58.5%.
 Large enterprises invest highly in advancing their process and system.
-Therefore, the nature of investment has resulted in its dominance position in the digital twin market.
+Therefore, the nature of investment has resulted in its dominance position in the market.

 • Digital twin technologyโ€™s ROI resulting in its higher adoptions primarily attract large enterprises.
 The future trend for digital twin technology within the large enterprises segment seems very promising, which is expected to grow at a CAGR of 42.5% in projected years.